MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 The GM can also compel story aspects:

-> A goblin barge got the drop on the _Angry Pig_ by sailing too close to an
+> A goblin barge got the drop on the _Angry Pig_ and while the crew works
-> aether storm.
-Although the barge is roughed up from the storm, its cannons
-> have lined up a perfect shot on the _Pig's_ unarmored stern.
-Naka orders the
-> crew to prepare to fight as she tosses a desperate fireball at the barge.
+> frantically to swing the ship around, Naka toss desperate fireball at the
-> She rolls `Shoot` against the Goblins' `Agility` as they try to steer around
+> barge.
+She rolls `Shoot` against the Goblins' `Agility` as they try to steer
-> the fireball.
-Naka rolls extremely well while the GM rolls poorly for the
+> around the fireball.
+Naka rolls extremely well while the GM rolls poorly for
-> Goblins.
+> the Goblins.
 >
 > The GM turns to Naka: "A one in a million shot!
 Your fireball takes out all
 > the rigging, the wheel, and even starts a major fire."
 The GM writes down
 > the aspect ~~Out of control Inferno~~.
 "The barge should sink right through
 > the clouds without causing you any more trouble...
 Or" he holds up a fate
 > point, "Is the flaming wreck now on a collision course, sure to tangle with
-> your rigging, and allowing dozens of goblins to spill out onto the _Angery
+> your rigging, and allowing dozens of goblins to spill out onto the _Angry
 > Pig's_ deck as you fight the flames?"
 >
 > Naka's player thinks for a moment, takes the fate point, and calls out to